 The name is Temperature Pressure Relief Valve (TPR valve).
 This safety valve releases water (and thus relieves pressure) if either the temperature or pressure in the tank gets too high.
 These valves are very important.
 Water heaters can become bombs if the pressure gets too high and these valves fail to work.
-See this major explosion caused by a small (5 gallon) water heater or this one when the TPR valve didn't work..
+This explosion occured when the TPR valve didn't work..

 These valves can begin to run water either because

 If your TPR valve suddenly started leaking when it didn't use to, and you haven't had any plumbing renovation work done recently, this is the most likely cause.
 As the valves get older they sometimes begin to leak I'm not sure why this happens.
 I've heard people say they weaken over time, but I don't understand why that would be.
 It may be if it has released small amounts of water over time this water has built up deposits in the valve that begin to interfere with it closing.
 Or, perhaps a particle from the tank gets stuck in the seat holding it partly open.
 There's a lever on the valve that lets you open it deliberately.
 Some advise you do this periodically to be sure it's working properly.
 In my experience if you open an older valve it's likely it will never close properly again -- it will begin weeping when it wasn't before.
 As Terry Kennedy writes on alt.home.repair:

 These valves are cheap and there's only one problem replacing them -- sometimes they're hard to unscrew.
 You may need a long handled wrench with a cheater.
 Turn off the gas or electricity and cold water supply to the tank.
 You only need to drain enough water to get below the level of the valve.
 Don't drain a lot of water until you've broken the valve loose, so the weight of the water helps keep the heater from moving while you pull on the wrench.